Contact DTB with your inspection and testing requirements.

 NDI Using Magnetic Particle Techniques

 DTB has the capacity to perform non destructive inspection on parts comprised of magnetic materials up to 9.5 feet in length.
 We also have portable magnetic particle non destructive inspection equipment.
 The magnetic particle inspections are performed IAW procedures based upon ASTM E-1444.
-We have certified level III non destructive inspection technicians qualified in accordance with ASNT SNT-TC1A and NAS 410.
+We have certified level III non destructive inspection technicians qualified in accordance with NAS 410.

 At Dayton T. Brown, Inc. we can scan your products critical profiles using the latest measurement technology.